 To make a booking please telephone us (01212855247) at which time you will be asked to send the appropriate non-refundable minimum deposit of 25% of the package cost per person or full payment (A higher, variable deposit may apply to certain programmes.
 Details will be advised at time of booking).
+By making a booking the lead name confirms that he/she is so authorised.
+The lead name is responsible for making all payments due to us and to indemnify us for the liability of all party members.
+The lead name must be at least 18 when the booking is made.
 On receipt of your deposit, we will send you a confirmation/ invoice.
+A binding agreement will come into existence between us when we email your confirmation invoice to the ‘lead name’.
 Please refer Payment Terms for payment modes.

-The balance due must be paid to us at least 46 days before you travel.
+The balance due must be paid to us at least 46 days (91 days for group bookings with more than 15 pax) before you travel.
 If this is not done then we reserve the right to cancel your holiday and/or make cancellation charges.
 If you ask us not to cancel your potential liability to pay charges will increase according to the scale set out in To Cancel Your Booking.
 Your failure to pay the balance in these circumstances could result in cancellation charges of up to 100% of the final invoice.
-If you book 46 days or less before departure, then the full amount must be paid when you book.
+If you book 46 days (91 days for group bookings with more than 15 pax) or less before departure, then the full amount must be paid when you book.

 Payments may be made by bank transfer(BACS/FPS/AFTS/CHAPS/WireTransfer), credit/debit card or by cheque.
 Cheques should be made payable to Skanda Holidays (UK) Ltd. There is no transaction charge if you pay by UK debit card (e.g. Maestro, Visa Debit).
 Payments made by credit card (e.g. MasterCard, Visa Credit, Amex) and non-UK debit cards are subject to a 3.85% transaction charge.
 Your invoice will mention this as Credit Card Surcharge.
 We do not accept or handle CASH at our offices and retail units.
 Prior approval required for cash deposits direct to our bank account via bank counters, cash deposits attracts 1% surcharge.